Got Too Much Stuff At Home? Here’s What You Can Do With It.

 Throw Away Those That Can’t Be Salvaged

 If you take a quick survey of the stuff you own, you’ll notice that a significant part of it is beyond salvage.
-That can include a broken phone, dried-out pens or even moldy old bread that’s been sitting at the back of your pantry for years.
+That can include a broken phone, dried-out pens or even moldy old bread that’s been sitting at the back of your pantry.
 Throwing all those away can be a good starting point to declutter your home.

 Sort Items According to Frequency of Use